Rank conditions and amenability for rings associated to graphs: Background and preliminary results

 Now let $\phi_{P}:S^n_{P}\to S^m$ be the restriction of $\phi$ to $S^n_{P}$.
 In view of the above claim, the composition $\pi^m_F\phi_{P}:S^n_{P}\to S^m_{F}$ must be an $R$-module epimorphism.
 But this then gives rise to an $R$-module epimorphism $R^{n|P|}\to R^{m|F|}$, which means that $R$ fails to satisfy the rank condition. \end{proof}

 We conclude this section by discussing the properties of amenability and exhaustive amenability for algebras over fields.
-We will adopt the following definitions of these two notions, which are equivalent, for algebras possessing a unit element, to the ones given in \cite{Amenability} and \cite{Bartholdi}.
+We will adopt the following definitions of these two notions, which are equivalent to the ones given in \cite{Amenability} and \cite{Bartholdi} for algebras possessing a unit element.

 \begin{definition}{\rm Let $\mathbb K$ be a field and $A$ a $\mathbb K$-algebra.
 We say that $A$ is {\it amenable} if, for any finite dimensional subspace $U$ of $A$ and real number $p>1$, there is a finite dimensional subspace $V$ of $A$ such that